SaladTechnologies/salad-cloud-docs/products/sce/guides/metavoice-tts-api.md

 4. **Storage and Accessibility:** The generated audio file is uploaded back to Azure for easy access and further usage.

 Through this project, we aim to demonstrate that advanced voice cloning and text-to-speech synthesis are not only reserved for large organizations with extensive resources.
-By leveraging MetaVoice and Salad Cloud, we make cutting-edge voice technology accessible to a wider audience, enabling the creation of realistic and customizable speech with minimal effort.
+By leveraging MetaVoice and SaladCloud , we make cutting-edge voice technology accessible to a wider audience, enabling the creation of realistic and customizable speech with minimal effort.
 This initiative showcases how cloud computing and AI models can work together to address real-world applications in voice synthesis and cloning, offering value in various scenarios such as content creation, accessibility, and